natanmaia95/natanmaia95.github.io/_posts/2024-02-06-on-building-a-pokemon-tcg-cube.md

 # Update

 I ported the cube over to the PokemonCard website!
-I'm 90% sure it's not missing any cards amongs the 470.
+I'm 90% sure it's not missing any cards amongst the 470.
 The cube experience is a bit buggy but you can simulate a draft with friends on the website, then send the cards to the pokemoncard deckbuilder, and from there send to wherever you want to play on.